At a Glance

 Zinng answers calls using AI trained specifically on your business.
 No hold times, no operator availability issues, and no variation in quality between peak hours and 3am.
 For a state where over 41,000 new businesses opened last year, each competing for the same pool of customers, the ability to answer every single call instantly is a competitive edge that compounds over time.

 Every call produces a complete transcript delivered to your email with SMS alerts for urgent items.
 A logistics company coordinating shipments through the Port of Savannah gets a documented record of every pickup instruction.
 An Atlanta law firm gets word-for-word notes on every potential client inquiry.
 A medical practice in Macon gets HIPAA-compliant documentation of every after-hours patient call.
-The consistency is what traditional services can't match.
+Zinng works across dental offices, medical practices, law firms, real estate, and home services.

 2. AnswerConnect: Best for Integrations